ismatfarjana/T1A1-WORKBOOK/README.md

 [source](https://en.wikipedia.org/wiki/Domain_Name_System)

 ---
-## Q3:  Features of technologies that are essential in terms of the development of the internet ❓:
+## Q3: Define the features of the following technologies that are essential in terms of the development of the internet:
   - TCP
   - HTTP and HTTPS
   - web browsers (requests, rendering and developer tools)

-### ❇ Ans:
+Explain how each technology has contributed to the development of client and server communication over the internet ❓:

 #### * TCP:
 The Transmission Control Protocol (TCP) is one of the main protocols of the Internet protocol suite that originated in the initial network implementation in which it complemented the Internet Protocol (IP).
 The entire suite is commonly referred to as TCP/IP.
 TCP provides reliable, ordered, and error-checked delivery of a stream of octets (bytes) between applications running on hosts communicating via an IP network.
 Major internet applications such as the World Wide Web, email, remote administration, and file transfer rely on TCP, which is part of the Transport Layer of the TCP/IP suite.
 SSL/TLS often runs on top of TCP.